nicolaspanel/libsvm.net/README.md

     // Note : in about accuracy% of cases, 'predictedY' should be equal to 'y' }
 ```
-Of course you can choose other kernels if you want (see `KernelHelper` for more informations).
+Of course you can choose other kernels if you want (see `KernelHelper` class for more informations).

 ### Regression (using Epsilon_SVR)
 Regression methods are a little different but the spirit remains the same :